Melinda Couch, PT

 Lead Physical Therapist

 John graduated with a Doctorate of Physical Therapy from LSU in New Orleans and practiced in an orthopedic clinic treating a wide range of post-surgical, acute and chronic injuries.
 He moved to Colorado and joined Peak Performance in 2011 to pursue an active mountain lifestyle and enjoy running in all seasons.
 He successfully completed his first Spartan Race in May of 2014!
-John also trains in martial arts including Kung Fu, Muy Thia kick-boxing,Jiu Jitsu, and more recently has been training for Strong Man competitions.
+John also trains in martial arts including Kung Fu, Muy Thia kick-boxing,Jiu Jitsu, Krav Maga and more recently has been training for Strong Man competitions.

 John specializes in sports rehabilitation and performance, as well as cutting edge manual therapies for spine, shoulders,knees and foot/ankle rehab.
 He is a certified Pose Method of Running coach and heads up our Pose Running program.
 He is also certified in Trigger Point Dry Needling and provides this service as a part of his treatment regime.
 He is currently working towards an advanced Manual Therapy certification through the University of St. Augustine and has completed all course work for this program.

 Bryan J. Koewler, PT, DPT

 Bryan graduated from the University of Evansville in Indiana with a Doctor of Physical Therapy degree.
 Soon after, he moved to the Springs and joined our team at Peak Performance!
 Although it was tough to leave the family, dreams of the mountains were too persuasive.
 The study, refinement, and execution of movement are his favorite pastime.
 He enjoys rock climbing, slacklining, snowboarding, strength training, barefoot running, and mountain climbing, and uses these to rejuvenate.
 He equally enjoys meeting people and employing a variety of skills and tools to help them achieve their physical goals.
 Bryan is currently pursuing his advanced Manual Therapy certification through The Institute of Physical Art and specializes in manual therapy in people of all ages, and is happy to use his skills to help you recover and get back to your life!